 HughesNet Internet in North Carolina at a Glance

 HughesNet delivers satellite internet across 100% of North Carolina, offering plans from 25 Mbps to 200 Mbps starting at $49.99 per month.
-As a satellite provider, HughesNet is especially valuable in North Carolina's rural and underserved communities where cable and fiber infrastructure has not been built, providing reliable broadband via its orbiting Jupiter satellite system.
+As a satellite provider, HughesNet is especially valuable in North Carolina's rural and underserved communities where cable.
+Fiber infrastructure has not been built, providing reliable broadband via its orbiting Jupiter satellite system.

 About HughesNet Satellite Internet in North Carolina

 Western North Carolina's mountain coves and hollers, particularly in Avery, Mitchell, and Graham Counties, face chronic broadband underservice.
-Meanwhile, parts of the eastern coastal plain in Tyrrell, Hyde, and Jones Counties are among the least connected in the Southeast.
+Meanwhile, parts of the eastern coastal plain in Tyrrell, Hyde.
+Jones Counties are among the least connected in the Southeast.
 HughesNet serves both extremes of North Carolina's geography.

 HughesNet Plans Available in North Carolina